dustlang/rust/src/doc/dustdoc/src/what-is-dustdoc.md

 ## Summary

-This covers the simplest use-cases of `rustdoc`.
-The rest of this book will explain all of the options that `rustdoc` has, and how to use them.
+This covers the simplest use-cases of `dustdoc`.
+The rest of this book will explain all of the options that `dustdoc` has, and how to use them.